-We maintain a committed corporate credit facility to increase our financial flexibility (the "Credit Agreement").
-The Credit Agreement is a revolving facility, expiring in December 2018, under which amounts borrowed by us or any of our subsidiaries designated under the Credit Agreement may be repaid and reborrowed, subject to an aggregate lending limit of \$1,000.0 or the equivalent in other currencies.
-The Company continues to have the ability to increase the commitments under the Credit Agreement from time to time by an additional amount of up to \$250.0, provided the Company receives commitments for such increases and satisfies certain other conditions.
+We maintain a committed corporate credit facility to increase our financial flexibility, which has been amended and restated from time to time (the "Credit Agreement").
+The Credit Agreement is a revolving facility, expiring in October 2020, under which amounts borrowed by us or any of our subsidiaries designated under the Credit Agreement may be repaid and reborrowed, subject to an aggregate lending limit of \$1,000.0, or the equivalent in other currencies.
+The Company has the ability to increase the commitments under the Credit Agreement from time to time by an additional amount of up to \$250.0, provided the Company receives commitments for such increases and satisfies certain other conditions.
 The aggregate available amount of letters of credit outstanding may decrease or increase, subject to a sublimit on letters of credit of \$200.0 or the equivalent in other currencies.
 We use our Credit Agreement to provide letters of credit primarily to support obligations of our subsidiaries.
 Our obligations under the Credit Agreement are unsecured.

 Under the Credit Agreement, we can elect to receive advances bearing interest based on either the base rate or the Eurocurrency rate (each as defined in the Credit Agreement) plus an applicable margin that is determined based on our credit ratings.
-As of December 31, 2014, the applicable margin is 0.275% for base rate advances and 1.275% for Eurocurrency rate advances.
-Letter of credit fees accrue on the average daily aggregate amount of letters of credit outstanding, at a rate equal to the applicable margin for Eurocurrency rate advances, and fronting fees accrue on the aggregate amount of letters of credit outstanding at an annual rate of 0.250%.
-We also pay a facility fee at an annual rate of 0.225% on the aggregate lending commitment under the Credit Agreement.
+As of December 31, 2015, the applicable margin was 0.30% for base rate advances and 1.30% for Eurocurrency rate advances.
+Letter of credit fees accrue on the average daily aggregate amount of letters of credit outstanding, at a rate equal to the applicable margin for Eurocurrency rate advances, and fronting fees accrue on the aggregate amount of letters of credit outstanding at an annual rate of 0.25%.
+We also pay a facility fee at an annual rate that is determined based on our credit ratings, which as of December 31, 2015, was 0.20% on the aggregate lending commitment under the Credit Agreement.

-The table below sets forth the financial covenants in effect as of December 31, 2014.
+The table below sets forth the financial covenants in effect as of December 31, 2015.

-Financial Covenants Four Quarters Ended December 31, 2014 EBITDA Reconciliation Four Quarters Ended December 31, 2014 Interest coverage ratio (not less than) Actual interest coverage ratio 5.00x 17.80x Operating income Add: \$ 788.4 Leverage ratio (not greater than) 3.25x Depreciation and amortization 217.3 Actual leverage ratio 1.72x EBITDA 1 \$1,005.7
+Four Quarters Ended Four Q uarters Ended Financial Covenants December 31, 2015 EBITDA Reconciliation Decen ıber 31, 2015 Interest coverage ratio (not less than) 5.00x Operating income \$ 871.9 Actual interest coverage ratio 19.06x Add: Leverage ratio (not greater than) 3.50x Depreciation and amortization 227.3 Actual leverage ratio 1.60x Other non-cash amounts 0.5 EBITDA \$ 1,099.7